Anastasia Maksimova: Career

 In 2016, Maksimova and the Russian group won group gold at the 2016 European Championships in Holon, Israel.
 On 19–21 August, Maksimova was member of the golden winning Russian group (together with Anastasiia Tatareva, Maria Tolkacheva, Anastasia Bliznyuk, Vera Biryukova) that won gold at the 2016 Summer Olympics held in Rio de Janeiro, Brazil.

 Shortly after the Olympics, Maksimova completed her competitive sports career by the end of the 2016 Season.
-However she resumed competition and returned to the national team in 2019.

 She was selected to represent Russia in group competition at the 2020 Olympic Games in Tokyo, Japan together with Anastasia Tatareva, Anastasia Bliznyuk, Angelina Shkatova and Alisa Tishchenko.